 - How many of my hobbies and personal interests should you list?
 (Cheary 2021)

 - How many employers actually read the covering letter that accompanies your CV?

 - 🔲 Does it fit comfortably on exactly one page (résumé) or two pages (CV)?
 Definitely not one-and-a-half pages or more than two?
 See section 8.7.4 Does the style look good?
 Is it easy on the eye?
-Is there adequate whitespace, not too much (gappy) or too little (cramped)?
-See section 7.7.1
+Is there adequate whitespace, not too much (g a p p y) or too little (cramped)?
+See section 8.7.2

-- ✅ Is your year of graduation, degree program, University and expected (or achieved) overall degree classification clear with GPA as a percentage?
+- 🔲 Is your year of graduation, degree program, University and expected (and/or achieved) overall degree classification clear with GPA as a percentage?
 See section 8.6.2

-- ✅ Have you eaten your own dogfood (woof) by reading it out loud, see section 4.5.1?
+- 🔲 Have you eaten your own dogfood (woof) by reading it out loud, see section 4.6.1?
 Is everything relevant? e.g. no swimming certificates from ten years ago?

 C.A.R.E?
 Are the

-- ✅ Is it in reverse chronological order with the most recent things first?
-Can your timeline be easily scanned, with all dates clearly aligned for easy reading?
+- 🔲 Is it in reverse chronological order with the most recent things first?
+Can your timeline be easily followed, with all dates clearly aligned for easy reading?
 See Neil Pointer as an example with a clear timeline using right-aligned dates.

 experience?
 Have you done the same for your

-- ✅ Have you reviewed other people’s CV’s?
-This will put you in the shoes of an employer or recruiter, thereby helping you to write a better CV yourself.
-See the examples in chapter 15.
+- 🔲 Have you reviewed other people’s CV’s?
+This will put you in the shoes of an employer or recruiter, thereby helping you to write a better CV yourself, see figure 8.25.
+See the examples in chapter 9.
 Who would you want to interview and why?

 Applications and CV’s are often accompanied by covering letters or include some kind of personal statement or summary.
 They are your elevator pitch shown in figure 8.23.
-Whereas a lot of your CV is essentially a bulleted list of facts and statements, a covering letter or personal statement gives you a chance to really demonstrate your fluent written communication skills in clear prose.
-If you’re going to have a
+Whereas a lot of your CV is essentially a bulleted list of facts, numbers and evidence, a covering letter or personal statement gives you a chance to really demonstrate your fluent written communication skills in clear prose.
+If you’re going to include a

 personal statement or

-profile on your CV keep it short, unlike Mike Rokernel who waffles on for ages without providing any evidence.
-Usually this kind of information is better in your covering letter anyway, because there isn’t much space for it on a CV.
+profile on your CV keep it short, unlike Mike Rokernel who waffles on for ages (yawn) without actually providing any evidence for his assertions.
+This kind of information usually fits better in your covering letter anyway, because there isn’t much space for it on a CV.

 widget.com.
-There are three things you need to cover in this order:
+There are three things you need to convey in the following order: